AaronT0712/SDE/面试/BQ/4 - 发现面对一个复杂问题，深入分析（Dive Deep），找出根因并解决.md

    - After reviewing multiple forums and articles about multi-computer competition, I introduced a **distributed locking mechanism** to better manage the consistency under competition.
 Also, to address CPU load, I introduced **randomized delays** in task invocations to spread out the load.

 **Result:**
-The adjustments led to a great performance improvement: CPU became stable under load, and the system throughput greatly increased.
+The adjustments led to a great performance improvement: CPU became stable under load, and the system throughput improved by 5 times.
 By diving deep into the problem of **for-update** and the deadlock detection, I not only solved the immediate performance issues but also gained valuable experience.

-可以添加一些合作的内容

 ------